 Apples & Pears

 Fruits are always good alternative snacks to candy bars, chips, or soda.
-They can also be eaten on the go but provide way much less calories than a bagel or donut.
+They can also be eaten on the go for fewer calories than a bagel or donut.
 Apples and pears contain simple carbohydrates called fructose that can easily be used by the body for energy.
 Compared to a cup of coffee, apples and pears can also give energy for a longer time without the extra calories or caffeine crash.

 Vitamin C Rich Fruits

 Ascorbic acid is the vitamin needed for good resistance to infections and the absorption of iron.
 Oranges, berries, lemons, tangerines, grapefruit, pineapples, and tomatoes are only a few examples of Vitamin C rich fruits that is ideally a part of the daily diet.
 These fruits also raise the core temperature of the body because of the energy needed to digest them, but also provides energy and vitamins that can help you do away with supplements.

 If you can think of any other fruit that was not mentioned above, chances are they still contain a lot of vitamins and minerals as well as long-lasting energy that cannot be found in most processed snacks.
 For most people aspiring for weight loss, replacing unhealthy snacks or drinks with fruit that is just as satisfying but less calorie-dense is an effective strategy.

 As well know so far, protein is the greatest contributor to energy released as heat from food or Thermic Effect of Food.
 In this list, we will take into account the individuality of these protein sources in terms of other nutrition and weight-loss benefits.